Ménévillers: Church of Saint-Léonard

 The historic Church of Saint-Léonard contains baptismal fonts from the 16th century.

 Stone Cross

 Located in the church square, this Renaissance-era stone cross dates from the 16th century, measures approximately 6.5 metres high, and features intricate carvings depicting symbols of the Passion of Christ.

 17th-century Calvary

 Situated in the local cemetery, this calvary dates back to approximately 1600.
 It comprises a small stone chapel topped by a crucifix.

-Demographics

-As of the latest census, the population of Ménévillers was approximately 104 residents.